Table of Contents Show

 4.2.
 Sally’s Apizza

-Sally’s pizza is simply down the road from the original Pepe’s in St. New Haven, CT 06510.
-This cash-only establishment retains its old-school vibe, entirely with a decades-old local argument approximately whether Sally’s or Pepe’s is better.
-Die-difficult pizza enthusiasts flock to this unique area and declare it’s the best pizza in New Haven.
+Sally’s Pizza is simply down the road from the original Pepe’s in St. New Haven, CT 06510.
+This cash-only establishment retains its old-school vibe, entirely with a decades-old local argument about whether Sally’s or Pepe’s is better.
+Die-difficult pizza enthusiasts flock to this unique area.

 The most famous menu object is the tomato pie; however, the garden pie with tomato, mozzarella, zucchini, and basil is well worth veering from the traditional